aomop/MacroIBI/FIELD_AND_APP_GUIDE.md

 3. Label the jar with site ID, date, sample number, jar number (if multiple), and crew initials.
 4. Keep preserved jars in a designated hazardous‑materials room.
 Check periodically for evaporation and top up with 80% alcohol; replace lids if needed to prevent further loss.

-## 4. Preparing for Lab Identification
+## 4. Lab Identification and Enumeration

 1. **Setup the software** Ensure R and the MacroIBI package are installed on your computer.
 See section 5 for details.
 2. **Set up the Workspace** Set up a clean bench with the required lab equipment layed out in section 1.